moose-team/peerbot/README.md

 Run this locally or on a server to ensure that there will always be a peer available to connect to for a channel.

+:warning: Probably broken!
+Fixes welcome.

 ## Usage

+:warning: Hefty downloads ahead!

+Ideas and contributions for a better implementation are welcome.

 for now...